 We are all guilty of the “grass is always greener” without stopping to think about the underlying reasons for why others appear to be more or less successful at new business.
-My job is to help agencies grow and I am always seeking to analyze and understand these issues to bring value and insight to my agency clients.
-I recently fielded a survey among 156 small, medium and large agency owners and business development leads.
+My job is to help agencies grow and I am always trying to analyze and understand these issues to bring value and insight to my agency clients.
+I fielded a survey among 156 small, medium and large agency owners and business development leaders.
 About 83% are full-service and 61% handle both B2C and B2B.
 One of the questions in the survey was this very subject.
 It certainly isn’t scientific but helpful in my quest to find answers.
-I fielded this survey in October to gauge current practices and plans for 2106.
-You can download the survey results at the end of this post.
+I used this survey to gauge current practices and plans.
+You can download the results at the end of this post.

-According to the survey, 44% of Agency Owners handle new business exclusively while more have a prominent role.
+According to the survey, 44% of agency owners handle new business themselves and even more, have a prominent role.
 In my experience, that is a good number because prospective clients want to know who is responsible for the agency and ultimately responsible for their success.
 They want to understand the chemistry and culture that drives the agency.
 And they need to have confidence that the relationship will be effectively managed from the top.
 Trust starts at the top and permeates throughout the people who deliver the agency services.
 Clients also want to know and feel important enough to have the full attention of the agency.

 One surprising data point is that 39% have a dedicated business development person.
 The industry average is less than 30%.
 I believe this is an upward trend brought about by increasing competition and fragmentation in the agency world.
 We’ve all experienced the growing number of firms responding to an RFP.
 I’ve heard from marketers about the increasing number of cold calls they get, specially designed mailings and emails.
 As the competition heats up, more agencies are putting dedicated resources to the task of new business as a reaction to declining success.
 The question is, are these the right resources and are they using the right strategy to be successful.

 For 35% the account team plays a critical role in the process, either primary or shared.
 The biggest challenge here is the available time for account team members and the agency owner.
 As client demand peaks, agencies typically put new business on hold.
 Restarting the program or not restarting at all is very typical of that year’s new business performance.
 We all know how important it is to take care of existing clients.
-What about assigning a strong account lead to take on the agency as their most important client.
+What about assigning a strong account lead to manage the agency as if it were their most important client.
 Imagine the results!

 Other approaches reported: